kristabel-wong/SocialMedia/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# Social Media App

+This application is part of the Udemy course [React Native: Mobile App Development (CLI) [Created in 2023]](https://www.udemy.com/course/react-native-mobile-app-development/).
+This is not my own work, but have followed along for practice

 # Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server